-The bike pedal, whilst a simple item that you have all seen, has a tough life.
-Loads can be high (think of a large man standing on one pedal, and environments will be corrosive).
+The bike, whilst a simple system that you have all seen, has a tough life.
+Loads can be high (think of a large man standing on one pedal, or the corrosive nature of the environment it works in).
 It contains multiple metallic parts (some may not be initially visible!)